 Sour cream, optional

 Chives, chopped, optional

-Working in batches, puree soup in blender—careful, it is hot!.
-Return soup to pot.
-Stir orange juice, brandy, chopped tarragon, and fresh ginger.
+4. Stir in orange juice, brandy, chopped tarragon, and fresh ginger.
 Simmer for another 5-7 minutes to allow flavors to blend.
 Season to taste with salt and pepper.

 1/2 cup red-wine vinegar